Occipitofrontalis

 Innervation: temporal branch of the facial nerve (CN VII).

-Blood supply: branches of the superficial temporal and ophthalmic arteries.
+Blood supply: branches of the superficial temporal artery and ophthalmic artery.